 - Other Japan-related work by students, e.g. from geography, history, art, sports, music, intercultural understanding, cross-curricular lessons

 - Students' experiences of learning Japanese or about Japan

 - An overview of Japanese at your school

 ...and much more.
-Click here to see last years winning entries.
+Click here to see winning entries from the past contests.

 All entries to the contest will be featured on this website.
-You will also have your chance to vote for your favourite shortlisted entry, in our online voting poll.
+You will also have your chance to vote for your favourite shortlisted entries, in our online voting poll.

 Cash prizes and other prizes will be awarded to the best entries.
 Click here for more information.